kaimallea/demoinfogo-linux/README.md

 - On Debian/Ubuntu, install the essential build tools: `sudo apt-get install build-essential`
 - On 64-bit systems, you'll install also need g++ multilib: `sudo apt-get install g++-multilib`

-In order to build demoinfogo on Linux, follow these steps
+In order to build demoinfogo on Linux, follow these steps:

 1. Run `make protobuf` to download [protobuf 2.5.0](https://protobuf.googlecode.com/files/protobuf-2.5.0.tar.gz), extract it to the root of this repo, then configure and compile it.
 2. Run `make` to compile and create `demoinfogo`